 I never thought I'd be the person writing a review for a bankruptcy attorney, but here I am.
 I am the custodial father of two amazing boys, one of whom required expensive medical treatment.
 There were other problems that turned up, a wife with cancer, and some personal emotional situations which were compounded by bills piling up.
 Not to be too dramatic, but the quality of my life was slowly being drained into a dark, financial hole.
 Frankly, I was so myopic about my social status and the fear and stigma of bankruptcy, that instead of being pragmatic, I maintained the substandard, financial status quo of my dire situation.
 They say that if you put a frog in hot water it will instantly jump out, but if you put it in cold water and turn up the heat a little at a time it will stay there until it dies.
 That was my situation until I sat down with Kim from Rao & Pierce.
 My first meeting was informative and respectful.
 We discussed my situation and my impulse to feel shame was quickly eased into a productive and thoughtful plan on how to get out of the mess I was in.
 She was friendly and professional and eased me through the process in a thoughtful, attentive matter.
 I never felt that my questions were stupid, nor did I feel rushed or like I was wasting her time.
 In fact, the entire process happened in a way that I could handle and as we approached date I felt more and more secure in my decision to start a new.
 Bankruptcy is a serious matter and even though I have some regrets, I wouldn't have had the opportunity to begin reconstructing my financial life in a way that helps me and my children recover from a crazy few years in the past.
 In fact, this is what the bankruptcy laws were written for.
 I highly recommend Kim and Rao & Pierce to anyone in a similar situation.

-Dainen Penta, Bankruptcy and debt Attorney
+Dainen Penta, Residential real estate Attorney

 Relationship: Opposing Counsel on matter